 My dad has the original copy straight from the typewriter.
 In fact its sitting on my desk right now.

 Just thought you might find this interesting.

-EDITORS NOTE: Harry Balmer, a Telluride resident in the 1970s, reportedly passed away recently in Roslyn, Washington.
-Reports say he died of a heart attack while barely escaping from his pizza parlor storefront, which was burning to the ground.
-That storefront was seen weekly on CBS’s ‘Northern Exposure,’ which was filmed in Roslyn.
+EDITORS NOTE: Harry Balmer, a Telluride resident in the 1970s, reportedly passed away in Roslyn, Washington.
+Reports say he died of a heart attack while barely escaping from his pizza parlor storefront, the Village Pizza, which was burning to the ground.
+That storefront was seen weekly on CBS’s 'Northern Exposure,' which was filmed in Roslyn.

 Balmer lived in Telluride with wife Nan, and several children, some of which became excellent skiers.
 His welding shop was located at the present site of Baked in Telluride.
-Fall Creek resident Ed Werner, a close personal friend of Balmer’s, has written of his fond recollections:
+Fall Creek resident Ed Werner, a close personal friend of Balmer’s, has written the following regarding his fond recollections: